cwfryer/neovim-flake/README.md

 This is a bit of an experiment as a personal project.
 I am unlikely to fix any issues, beyond ones that affect me personally.

 ![screenshot-1](./screenshot_1.png)

+## Credits
+Mostly based on Gabriel Volpe's [neovim-flake](https://github.com/gvolpe/neovim-flake).
+Which was based on Jordan Isaacs' [neovim-flake](https://github.com/jordanisaacs/neovim-flake), which was based on Wil Taylor's [neovim-flake](https://github.com/wiltaylor/neovim-flake).

+All 3 of these are great references to see how to use a flake to build your flavor of Neovim.
+The vim configuration is largely based on the oustanding [LazyVim](https://www.lazyvim.org).

 ## Documentation
 ### try it out
 ```